KoLA: Carefully Benchmarking World Knowledge of Large Language Models: Introduction

 For data, we obtain both \textbf{known and evolving data sources}.
-Some studies adopt unpublished or machine-unreadable data~\cite{zhong2023agieval,huang2023c} to reduce the possibility that the test data has been learned by LLMs.
-However, considering the intense competition between LLMs and their hunger for high-quality data, those data may also be trained by LLMs in the near future.
-We believe the ideal approach is to do evaluations on newly emerging data and maintain a continuously evolving benchmark.
+Some studies adopt unpublished or machine-unreadable data~\citep{zhong2023agieval,huang2023c} to reduce the possibility that the test data has been learned by LLMs.
+However, considering the intense competition between LLMs, those data may also be trained by LLMs in the near future\footnote{Some cases have been noted (\url{https://cevalbenchmark.com/static/leaderboard.html})}.
+We believe the ideal approach is to do evaluations on newly emerging data and maintain a continuously evolving benchmark, like the attempts that include time-sensitive evolving data~\citep{kasai2022realtime,dhingra2022time}.
 In KoLA, we host a new competition season every three months.
 For each season, we crawl and annotate $500$ recently published articles as the evolving data.
 The evolving data source allows us to (i) evaluate models more fairly, even if some models can rapidly update their knowledge, thereby demonstrating their power, and (ii) better track the model development.
 Besides evolving data, we also consider the known data of LLMs, which means the data sources that all models have learned.
 Evaluations on known data enable us to (i) fairly compare the learning efficiency of LLMs by comparing the different knowledge they acquire from the same training data and (ii) assess the generalization ability by comparing LLMs' performance on known data and evolving data.
 We chose Wikipedia as our known data source due to its common use.
 Considering the limitations of Wikipedia and our annotation capabilities on the evolving data, we are unable to cover a very wide range of tasks.